jasonwee/courses/nd064/udaconnect/README.md

 1. [Install Docker](https://docs.docker.com/get-docker/)
 2. [Set up a DockerHub account](https://hub.docker.com/)
 3. [Set up `kubectl`](https://rancher.com/docs/rancher/v2.x/en/cluster-admin/cluster-access/kubectl/)
-4. [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads) with at least version 6.0
+4. [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads) with at least version 6.1
-5. [Install Vagrant](https://www.vagrantup.com/docs/installation) with at least version 2.0
+5. [Install Vagrant](https://www.vagrantup.com/docs/installation) with at least version 2.2
+6. [Install Helm](https://helm.sh/docs/intro/install/) with at least version 3.6.3

 ### Environment Setup
 To run the application, you will need a K8s cluster running locally and to interface with it via `kubectl`.
 We will be using Vagrant with VirtualBox to run K3s.